tsangiotis/tsangiotis.github.io/_posts/2020-06-29-email-gripes.md

 **Merging and renaming email threads is awesome!** I can see the potential there.
 Multiple threads for the same thing become one package.

 **Focus & Reply would be great** if I could use it with my work address.
-Since HEY doesnot support using your work address with it I haven't tried.
+Since HEY doesn't support using your work address with it I haven't tried.

 HEY is an opinionated service.
 It is part of its charm but sometimes it causes some problems.